mttaggart/python-cs/pal/lesson.md

 a recursive algorithm.
 They're the floor, so to speak, of our recursion.

 ## pal-1.py
 This file uses an iterative approach to finding a palindrome.
 Nothing different here except for the string slicing.
 Strings, like lists, can be accessed by index using brackets.

+The strategy for this algorithm is no different than the strategy for the recursive algorithm coming up next: take a big string and slice it up into tinier and  tinier ones until we arrive at a mismatch between beginning and end, or a base case.